humulla/di-workshop-09-files/README.md

 questions:

 - **What does utf-8 mean**
+Unicorn Tranformation Format
-- **Why does adding it change what our code does?**
+- **Why does adding it change what our code does?** its tells node how to read the files
-- Extra: **what other things could we try adding instead of `utf-8`?**
+- Extra: **what other things could we try adding instead of `utf-8`?** utf-7, utf-16, utf-32

 Now, `readFileSync` should be returning a _string_ containing the contents of our file.